rajeshv23/twydev.github.io/_posts/2019-07-18-vaughn-vernon-intro-to-ddd.md

 **Conformist**: another upstream-downstream relationship, where the upstream context has no motivation to provide for the specific requirements of the downstream context, and the downstream context also has no means to translate the upstream information to fit their needs.
 Therefore, the downstream context simply conforms their model to the upstream model.

-{% include figure image_path="/assets/images/screenshots/context-mapping-anticorruption-layer.png" alt="" caption="Anticorruption Layer" %}
+{% include figure image_path="/assets/images/screenshots/context-mapping-anti-corruption-layer.png" alt="" caption="Anti-Corruption Layer" %}

-**Anticorruption Layer**: the most defensive upstream-downstream relationship, where the downstream creates a translation layer to isolate their model from the upstream model.
+**Anti-Corruption Layer**: the most defensive upstream-downstream relationship, where the downstream creates a translation layer to isolate their model from the upstream model.
 It translates information from the upstream model to what the local model requires specifically.

 {% include figure image_path="/assets/images/screenshots/context-mapping-open-host-service.png" alt="" caption="Open Host Service" %}